akkefa/ml-notes/docs/probability/maximum_likelihood_estimation.rst

     f(\vec{x} ; p) = \prod_{i=1}^{n} f\left(x_{i} ; p\right) = \prod_{i=1}^{n} p^{x_{i}}(1-p)^{1-x_{i}} I_{\{0,1\}}\left(x_{i}\right)

 The joint probability mass function we'll get by multiplying the individual ones together, because these guys are IID independent and identically distributed.
 Now, fix the Xs.
-Those are stuck, fixed, not moving, and think of this as a function of p.
+Those are stuck, fixed, not moving, and :guilabel:`think of this as a function of p`.
 The values of p that are allowed, the parameter space for this model, are all values of p between 0 and 1.

 For example I have p^X_1 times p^X_2 times p^X_3 and that's going to be p to the sum of the Xs, and I've got 1 minus p^1 minus X_1, 1 minus p^1 minus X_2.
 If I add up those exponents, I'm going to get an exponent of n minus the sum of the Xs, and I do have a product of indicators.